benhorv/moq-rs-topo/README.md

 If everything works correctly, you should see the Big Buck Bunny test video with the terminals running separetly with the given components.

+## Metrics collection with Prometheus

+There is currently an ongoing development with the goal of integrating Prometheus with the project.
+Basic metrics are available on `\metrics` in the API server.

 # License

 Licensed under either: